ABBA: The Album: Release

-Cover artwork
+The deluxe edition was issued for the album's 30th anniversary and consisted of two discs.
+The first one was a CD version of the album, expanded with six bonus tracks, and featuring the first recording of "Thank You for the Music", known as the Doris Day version due to Agnetha's vocal inspiration.
+The second one was a DVD of previously unreleased TV material, which included: two performances of "Take a Chance on Me" from ZDF's Star Parade and Radio Bremen's Am laufende Band; two performances of "Thank You for the Music" from Star Parade (performed alongside "Eagle") and Mike Yarwood's Christmas Show; a "The Name of the Game" performance from the Japanese ABBA Special (on TBS); a February 1978 interview with the band from BBC's Blue Peter, titled "ABBA in London"; three SVT news reports on the band: two from Rapport, titled "ABBA in America" (May 1978) and "ABBA on tour in 1977", and one from Gomorron Sverige, titled "Recording ABBA – The Album"; two ABBA: The Album television commercials; and the "International Sleeve Gallery".
+This set also featured a 28-page illustrated booklet with an essay on the making of the album.

+On November 3, 2017, ABBA: The Album was reissued for its 40th anniversary with a half-speed mastered, 45rpm cut double-LP version of the original album, featuring new liner notes by Carl Magnus Palm; a 7” singles box set of "The Name of the Game", "Take a Chance on Me", and "Eagle", pressed on colored vinyl (blue, red and yellow, respectively); and 7" picture discs of each of these three singles.

+Album cover

 Polar's official cover made by art director Rune Söderqvist featured an entirely white background, and is the basis for current CD versions.
 However, Epic Records' original UK release of the LP featured a blue background on the front cover, fading to white at the bottom.
 It also featured a gatefold sleeve.
 The back cover was altered, incorporating a similar photo of ABBA to that used elsewhere in the world for the inner sleeve, and referencing tracks included in ABBA: The Movie.
 The inner gatefold was designed to look like an air mail envelope, similar to the style later used for Gracias Por La Música and even had a photo of ABBA incorporated into a stamp in the corner.

 This was the first and only time that Epic radically broke away from the standard Polar Music design for an ABBA album.
-The UK design for ABBA: The Album has only been re-issued on LP format once, in the 2008 european reissue.
+The UK design for ABBA: The Album has only been re-issued on LP format once, in the 2008 European reissue.